ECC RAM: when you need it

 Technical details

-DDR5 chips include on-die ECC scrubbing before data leaves the DRAM die — improves reliability for everyone but does not replace end-to-end logging.
-System ECC adds chipset/CPU participation for detectable correctable errors in mission-critical paths.
+DDR5 chips include on-die ECC scrubbing before data leaves the DRAM die — improves reliability for everyone.
+System ECC adds controller-level detect and correct with error logging.

 Common mistakes to avoid

-- Thinking DDR5 “has ECC” means full system protection — read on-die vs end-to-end.
+- Thinking DDR5 on-die ECC means full system protection.

 - Buying ECC UDIMMs without a supporting CPU — modules boot but correction inactive.